transformgovsg/landing-zone/src/content/blog/20240401-we-would-do-it-again-with-no-hesitation.md

 >
 >_I'm really proud to have led both the TraceTogether and SafeEntry teams, even if it was only for a short time from 2022 onwards, post-COVID-19.
 While maintaining the COVID-19 systems and planning for reactivation, the teams worked together with me to re-engineer the Business Grants Portal into a modern platform, and I got to know [Alex](https://www.linkedin.com/in/alexngconnects/), Nay Zaw, Neal and all the other developers much better._
 >
 >_Ever since Alex and I created TransformGovSG together, I've always wondered how I could capture the team's excellence under Alex in those days - COVID-19 learnings are valuable, beyond technical expertise.
 Turns out Kenny did a wonderful interview that captured their spirit during COVID-19 times - I really resonate with what Kenny wrote in the opening, that putting pen to paper is truly the best way to build a legacy.
-And so here I've reproduced Kenny's writing in fully glory._
+And so here I've reproduced Kenny's writing in full glory._
 >
 >_Enjoy.
 This was a GovTech we truly loved and respected._
 >